- Deep dive into the concept of recommendation engine in python

 - Building a recommendation system in python using the graphlab library

 - Explanation of the different types of recommendation engines

 This could help you in building your first project!

 Be it a fresher or an experienced professional in data science, doing voluntary projects always adds to one’s candidature.
 My sole reason behind writing this article is to get your started with recommendation systems so that you can build one.
 If you struggle to get open data, write to me in comments.

 Recommendation engines are nothing but an automated form of a “shop counter guy”.
-You ask him for a product.
+You ask him for the product.
 Not only he shows that product, but also the related ones which you could buy.
 They are well trained in cross selling and up selling.
 So, does our recommendation engines.

 The ability of these engines to recommend personalized content, based on past behavior is incredible.
 It brings customer delight and gives them a reason to keep returning to the website.